 Half Day Clinic + Shift: When a resident is required to work a half-day clinic or other formally scheduled duties, followed by working a regularly scheduled shift on the same day, where that shift ends at or before 11 pm, a Home call can be claimed.
 For example, you have a clinic from 8:00 am to 1:00 pm and then work an ER shift from 4 pm to 11:00 pm.
 This is to compensate for an extra-long day/evening.

 Clinical duties + Shift: When a FM resident works a normal 5-day week of clinical duties AND then works a shift on a weekday or weekend, which does not extend beyond 11 pm, a Home call can be claimed.
 When a resident does NOT work a full 5-day week of clinical duties AND works a shift in ER, for example, from 4pm-12pm, during the week or on a weekend, no stipend will be paid as salary covers these hours.

 OB Family Medicine Call: Resident carries a pager for obstetrics call and is required to respond to the page by providing medical care or attendance – before 11 pm.

 OB Family Medicine Call: When on a Research Day or half day – resident is off site and still carrying the pager and expected to respond.

 OB Family Medicine Call: The postpartum check-up is considered part of weekend rounds to check on the patient.

-Family Medicine Saturday Half Day Clinics: (twice a month) are eligible when on FM block – Note: You do NOT, however, get a stipend for the 2 evening clinics you do during the week for each month.
+Family Medicine Saturday Half Day Clinics: (twice a month) are eligible when on FM block.
+Note: You do NOT receive a stipend for the evening clinics you do during the week each month.

-Note: No Call stipend when a FM resident works a weekday shift, for example, 4pm to midnight, with no clinical duties during the day leading up to their evening shift.
-Call is only paid after a regular rotation.
-(This is a shift covered by regular pay).
+Note: No Call stipend is paid when any resident works an ER shift, for example, 4pm to midnight, with no clinical duties during the day leading up to their evening shift.
+This is a shift covered by regular pay.